-Home learning is a valuable extension of school learning.
+Homework is a valuable extension of school learning.
 The amount of home learning depends on age and increases gradually throughout the school.
 All children are expected to read at home.
-This may be shared reading with parents or independent reading depending on their age and ability
+This may be shared reading with parents or independent reading depending on their age and ability.

 The parent's role is crucial-you can help by sharing the activities and encouraging your child to talk about how they are working things out.
 Allow the child to be the 'teacher', explaining what they are doing.
-In this way children will better understand the maths they are doing.
+In this way children will better understand the work they are doing.

-Home learning activities are intended to last about 20 minutes, parental help is encouraged when necessary.
-If your child is struggling with an activity, or has had enough, leave it and raise the issue with their teacher, or return to it another day.
+Parental help is encouraged when necessary.
+We encourage children to persevere with their homework.
+If they find something difficult, please ensure your children return their homework in good time so that it can be re-explained or adapted, allowing your child to have another go at home.
 Children's attitudes to home learning are crucial and it is important that children can 'have a go' at any activity, even if they can't finish without help.
-Maths and English activities are set every week from Year 1 and are intended to reinforce classroom learning.
+Maths and English activities, including spellings and times tables, are set every week from Year 1 and are intended to reinforce classroom learning.

 In years 5 and 6 a home learning target booklet is given to each child.
 This sets out clearly the home learning and reading for the week.
 There is space for parental comments and a signature at the end of each week.
+In Foundation, we begin to set one learning activity every week.